 It is illegal to burn trash or debris in the City of Raleigh.
 The only types of fires that are permitted are fires used for heating or cooking.
-These allowable fires cannot exceed 3 feet in height or 2 feet in diameter.
+These allowable fires cannot exceed three feet in height or two feet in diameter.
 The North Carolina Department of Environment and Natural Resources prohibits the burning of leaves or yard debris where curbside collection is available.
 The City of Raleigh offers curbside collection of yard waste.

 While the Raleigh Fire Department discourages open burning, if you do decide to have a small warming fire please be sure to take the following steps: